alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-before-last-hour-there-will-be-fitnahs-like-pieces.md

 ---
-layout: post
-title: "The Hadith: 'Before the Last Hour there will be Fitnahs like pieces of a dark night'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 10511-2"
 hijri: Muharram 12, 1442 AH
 lang: en
-category: ["tafsir", hadiths]
-summary: "I want to ask about a Hadith which reads as follows: Al-Hasan Al-Basri (may Allah be merciful to him)"
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah no. 10511-2
+summary: 'I want to ask about a Hadith which reads as follows: Al-Hasan Al-Basri (may Allah be merciful to him)'
+title: 'The Hadith: ''Before the Last Hour there will be Fitnahs like pieces of a dark night'''
 ---

 Question: